othman853/magnets/README.md

 What are the practical advantages of this?
 I don't really know (or care), I did this for learning purposes.
 The syntax ended up being pretty cool.

 I hope the lib could be self explanatory, and by just looking at `sample.js` people can figure out what it is all about.

-In case it is not that simple, here goes an example:
+__Here is a comparative example:__

 Consider this vanilla.js example: